Applying for a SURF

-SURF Applicants: We will email you by Monday, February 27 to confirm receipt of your materials.
+We will email SURF applicants by Monday, February 27 to confirm receipt of your materials.
 Due to the volume of applications, we may not be able to confirm application status until that time.

 SURFs are highly competitive; you will need to plan in advance and devote time to preparing and editing your proposal.
 All project proposals are reviewed by a multidisciplinary team of faculty members according to a comprehensive rubric.

-All materials must be submitted by Thursday, February 1, 2018 at 4:00 pm.
-If there is a weather emergency, check the homepage or this page for deadline extensions.
+All materials must be submitted by February 1 by 4:00pm EDT.
+If there is a weather emergency, check this page for deadline extensions.
 If UNC is officially closed for a weather emergency, the deadline will automatically be extended to 4 pm on the next working day.

 There are four required parts to a complete application; the fifth is optional: